Editorial: Antwon Rose's killing in East Pittsburgh resonates with Detroit writer

 See, Rose was 17.
 Yet I’m sure we shared the same panic and the adrenaline rush when you see those red and blue lights flashing behind you.
 It never subsides.

 At 17, I lived during the height of drug and gang wars in Detroit in the 1980s.
 The streets were so tough that filmmakers used it as the catalyst for the classic movie “New Jack City.”
+A set of drug kingpins called the Chambers Brothers really did take over an apartment building to set up shop on the city’s east side.
+That notion wasn’t made up in Hollywood.

 Still, I was middle-class, a child of two educators.
 I was too immersed in sports to choose the wrong path.